openmultiplayer/web/docs/scripting/functions/HTTP.md

     }
     return 0;
 }
-�

 public MyHttpResponse(index, response_code, data[])
 {
-    // In this callback "index" would normally be called "playerid" ( if you didn't get it already�:) ) new
+    // In this callback "index" would normally be called "playerid" ( if you didn't get it already:) ) new
         buffer[ 128 ];
     if(response_code == 200) //Did the request succeed?